PetrValik/Warehouse/README.md

 # Warehouse

-Warehouse is a school project.
-The task was to create very simple warehouse with some useful features code is located in hw4.py.
+The warehouse is a school project.
+The task was to create a very simple warehouse with some useful features.
+The code is located in hw4.py.

 More information on the project and assignment are located in the file hw4.html.